 Estimated capital, annual operation and maintenance (O&M), and present worth costs for the selected remedy is presented in Table 6.
 Annual O&M costs are calculated from the completion of the first year.
 Present worth costs are calculated over 30 years consistent with EPA guidance and include capital costs plus 29 years of annual O&M in the form of educational awareness.
-The anticipated total cost to implement the selected remedy is \$13,045,666.
+All estimated costs are based on 30 years consistent with EPA recommended guidance.
+The anticipated total cost to implement the selected remedy is \$8,456,656.